shazzad-hasan/netflix-content-trends/README.md

 ### Release Timing Analysis
--- Problem: Determine the best time of the year to release new content -- Query: Analyze which month have had historically
+-- Problem: Determine the best time of the year to release new content -- Query: Analyze which month have had historically the most releases

+## Director and Cast Analysis
+-- Problem: Identifying best director and cast members -- Query: Examine previous collaboration between directors and cast members the resulted highly rated shows and movies